Eloy Jiménez Player Props: White Sox vs. Mets

-The Chicago White Sox and Eloy Jimenez (.343 slugging percentage over his past 10 games, including one homer), take on starting pitcher Justin Verlander and the New York Mets at Citi Field, Wednesday at 7:10 PM ET.
+The Chicago White Sox and Eloy Jimenez (.343 slugging percentage over his past 10 games, including one homer), battle starting pitcher Jose Quintana and the New York Mets at Citi Field, Thursday at 1:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Braves.
+He had a hitless showing in his previous game (0-for-1) against the Braves.

 Eloy Jiménez Game Info & Props vs. the Mets